When Effective Fundraising Means Reinforcing Negative Stereotypes

 I am sure that there are images of the poor that I would personally find gratuitous if I received them in a fundraising appeal and I suspect that most people would too (even if they marked that line at different points).
 From a development professional’s perspective, however, should they have to confine themselves to demonstrably less effective methods of raising money when (a) that’s their job and (b) the organizations they work for are doing great work?

-If the organization is being truthful in their messaging and takes care not to be exploitive in the imagery it selects, I don’t think it should be precluded from using images like these.
+If the organization is being truthful in their messaging and takes care not to be exploitive in the imagery it selects, I think they can use images like these.
 In my opinion, presenting the reality of the suffering you are addressing is an acceptable way to raise money.

 I think this is true even if your fundraising appeals only present one aspect of that reality (as they almost necessarily do).
-In other words, I come down on the other side of the line from Roenigk, but as this next example shows, that’s not always where I land….
+In other words, I come down on the other side of the line from Roenigk.
+However, as this next example shows, that’s not always where I land.